-One of the biggest steps you will take in your amazing journey from girl to woman is the first time you get your period.
+One of the biggest steps you will take in your amazing journey from girl to woman is the first time you get your period or start menstruation.
 There is a lot of hype about this but it is a rite of passage that every woman goes through.

 Try to look on the bright side.
 You're becoming a woman.
 That's something to be proud of!

 WHAT IS A PERIOD?

 A period is a small amount of bleeding that comes from your vagina.
 The bleeding will last for a few days and happens in cycles - about every 28 days.
 A cycle is from the first day of one period to the first day of your next period.
 Some cycles may be shorter and others may be longer.
 This is normal so don't stress about irregular or ‘abnormal’ cycles'.

 This question gets asked a lot!
 The answer is pretty easy.
 As a woman, one of the things that your body has been designed to do is have babies.

 So what?
 Well, getting your period means that your body is old enough to start ripening the little eggs waiting inside your ovaries.
 But they don't all ripen at once!
 They do this one at a time - one egg for every cycle - until these little eggs are all used up.
 Good thing is that you have thousands of eggs, so they will last you until menopause - around the age of 45 - 55 - when your periods will stop.

 By not getting pregnant, the womb lining that was prepared in case you did get pregnant is no longer needed.
 So it comes away as your period.